 A Los Angeles Times analysis of 2009 death statistics showed:

 - For the first time ever in the U.S., more people were killed by drugs than motor vehicle accidents

 - 37,485 people died from drugs, a rate fueled by overdoses on prescription pain and anxiety medications, versus 36,284 from traffic accidents

 - Drug fatalities more than doubled among teens and young adults between 2000 and 2008, and more than tripled among people aged 50 to 69

-These facts are based off of legal prescription drug statistics.
+These facts summarize legal prescription drug statistics.
 An estimated 450,000 preventable medication-related adverse events occur in the U.S. every year.
-The costs of adverse drug reactions to society are more than $136 billion annually — greater than the total cost of cardiovascular or diabetic care.
-Looking over records from 1976 to 2006, researchers found 62 million death certificates related to prescription drugs, almost a quarter-million of these deaths were coded as having occurred in a hospital setting due to medication errors.
+The cost of adverse drug reactions to society is more than $136 billion annually — greater than the total cost of cardiovascular or diabetic care.
+Looking over records from 1976 to 2006, researchers found 62 million death certificates related to prescription drugs, and almost a quarter-million of these deaths were coded as having occurred in a hospital setting due to medication errors.
 How is this considered normal?

-These pictures do a fantastic job at getting you thinking about widely-accepted yet absurd facets of our world today.
+These pictures do a fantastic job of highlighting many widely-accepted yet absurd facets of our world today.
 It’s safe to say that Luis Quiles is a brave, artistic genius.
-To see more of his work, check out his webpage HERE.
+To see more of his work, check out his webpage here.

 What do you think about Quiles’s illustrations?
 Share with us below!

 Your life path number can tell you A LOT about you.